 Industry's Current Valuation

-Since midstream-focused oil and gas partnerships use fixed-rate debt for majority of their borrowings, it makes sense to value them based on the EV/EBITDA (Enterprise Value/ Earnings before Interest Tax Depreciation and Amortization) ratio.
+Since midstream-focused oil and gas partnerships use fixed-rate debt for most of their borrowings, it makes sense to value them based on the EV/EBITDA (enterprise value/ earnings before interest tax depreciation and amortization) ratio.
 This is because the valuation metric takes into account not just equity but also the level of debt.
-For capital-intensive companies, EV/EBITDA is a better valuation metric because it is not influenced by changing capital structures and ignores the effect of noncash expenses.
+For capital-intensive companies, EV/EBITDA is a better valuation metric because it is not influenced by changing capital structures and ignores the effect of non-cash expenses.

-4 Oil and Gas - Refining & Marketing MLP Stocks to Keep an Eye On
+4 Oil and Gas - Refining & Marketing MLP Stocks to Watch For

 Price and Consensus: SUN